ariatemplates/usermanual/src/next/pageEngine/page_engine.md

 * Possibility to define page providers, namely classes that are in charge of building the site configuration and page definitions.
 * Animations for page transitions.

+This article contains a step-by-step introduction to the page engine.
+If you want a more verbose presentation and some exercises to get more insight on the page engine, you can also take a look at the __training material__ [here](https://github.com/ariatemplates/page-engine-training).

 ## Getting started